pratikclouded/pratikclouded/README.md

 ---

-⭐ *“Data is the new oil, but engineering is the refinery.”*
+⭐ *“Data is the new oil, engineering is the refinery.”*